Podcast: Play in new window | Download (Duration: 28:50 — 33.0MB)

 The maintenance of a healthy gut is the best health insurance you can have.
-Although it is in large part a result of eating the right foods I consider it to be foundational in a healthy lifestyle.
+Gut health is foundational to human health because of the many essential function it performs, but also because if we look after our gut we necessarily do all the things that will achieve health in a broader sense.
 This is why it is step 1 of my strategy for optimal health.

 Right living focuses on avoiding disease by strengthening the immune system rather than treating symptoms of avoidable diseases.
 This is why achieving and maintaining a healthy gut is the starting point.
 It is an approach that actively builds health and lays the ground for making the best use of the correct diet, which is step 2.
 These two points inter-relate as we see below.